-Editors' note: This article appeared in the February 2001 issue of Sky & Telescope.
+Editors' note: This article on light pollution and astronomy appeared in the February 2001 issue of Sky & Telescope.

 How dark is your sky?
 The relationship between light pollution and astronomy is a concern amateurs and professional astronomers alike.
 Are your skies dark enough?
 A precise answer to this question is useful for comparing observing sites and, more important, for determining whether a site is dark enough to let you push your eyes, telescope, or camera to their theoretical limits.
 Likewise, you need accurate criteria for judging sky conditions when documenting unusual or borderline observations, such as an extremely long comet tail, a faint aurora, or subtle features in galaxies.

 On Internet bulletin boards and newsgroups I see many postings from beginners (and sometimes more experienced observers) wondering how to evaluate the quality of their skies with a keen interest in light pollution and astronomy.
 Unfortunately, most of today's stargazers have never observed under a truly dark sky, so they lack a frame of reference for gauging local conditions.
 Many describe observations made at "very dark" sites, but from the descriptions it's clear that the sky must have been only moderately dark.
 Most amateurs today cannot get to a truly dark location within reasonable driving distance.
 Thus, upon finding a semirural observing site where stars of magnitude 6.0 to 6.3 are marginally apparent to the unaided eye, they believe they have located an observing Nirvana!

 Thirty years ago one could find truly dark skies within an hour's drive of major population centers.
 Today you often need to travel 150 miles or more.
 In my own observing career I have watched the extent to which ever-growing light pollution has sullied the heavens.
 In years long past I witnessed nearly pristine skies from parts of the highly urbanized northeastern United States.
 This is no longer possible.